v3x4t0r/FirefoxBookmarks/README.md

 # FirefoxBookmarks
-Display bookmark url in terminal
+Display firefox bookmark url in terminal on a debian based system